-Foreign Account Tax Compliance withholding may affect payments on the notes.
+Foreign Account Tax Compliance Act withholding may affect payments on the notes.

 Section 1471 through 1474 of the U.S. Internal Revenue Code of 1986 (or "FATCA") impose a new reporting regime and, potentially, a 30% withholding tax with respect to (i) certain payments from sources within the United States and payments of gross proceeds from the disposition of assets that can produce U.S. source interest and dividends, (ii) "foreign passthru payments" made to certain non-U.S. financial institutions that do not comply with this new reporting regime, and (iii) payments to certain investors that do not provide identification information with respect to interests issued by a participating non-U.S. financial institution.
-While the notes are in global form and held within the clearing systems, in all but the most remote circumstances, it is not expected that FATCA will affect the amount of any payment received by the clearing systems.
+While the notes are in global form and held within DTC, in all but the most remote circumstances, it is not expected that FATCA will affect the amount of any payment received by DTC.
 However, FATCA may affect payments made to custodians or intermediaries in the subsequent payment chain leading to the ultimate investor if any such custodian or intermediary generally is unable to receive payments free of FATCA withholding.
 It also may affect payment to any ultimate investor that is a financial institution that is not entitled to receive payments free of withholding under FATCA, or an ultimate investor that fails to provide its broker (or other custodian or intermediary from which it receives payment) with any information, forms, other documentation or consents that may be necessary for the payments to be made free of FATCA withholding.
 Investors should choose the custodians or intermediaries with care (to ensure each is compliant with FATCA or other laws or agreements related to FATCA) and provide each custodian or intermediary with any information, forms, other documentation or consents that may be necessary for such custodian or intermediary to make a payment free of FATCA withholding.
-The Issuer's obligations under the notes are discharged once it has paid DTC or its nominee (as holder of the notes) and the Issuer has therefore no responsibility for any amount thereafter transmitted through the clearing systems and custodians or intermediaries.
+The Issuer's obligations under the notes are discharged once it has made payment to, or to the order of, DTC or its nominee (as holder of the notes) and the Issuer has therefore no responsibility for any amount thereafter transmitted through DTC and custodians or intermediaries.
+Further, foreign financial institutions in a jurisdiction which has entered into an intergovernmental agreement with the United States (an "IGA") are generally not expected to be required to withhold under FATCA or an IGA or any law implementing an IGA) from payments they make.
 Prospective investors should refer to the section "Taxation-Foreign Account Tax Compliance Act."